ccschmitz/codeIgniter-base-model/README.markdown

 		}

-* The primary_table variable is the name of the table the model should execute queries on.
+* **primary_table** - The name of the table the model should execute queries on.
+* **validate_field_existence** - Set to true to turn on field existence validation.
-* The fields array is just a list of the fields in the database that the model has access to.
+* **fields**  - An array of the fields in the database that the model has access to.
+If you don't specify the fields here they will be pulled dynamically from the database and the query will be cached.
-* The required_fields are fields that must be submitted any time a record is created or updated.
+* **required_fields** An array of fields that must be submitted any time a record is created or updated.

-With this model in place I can just insert a record like this:
+Inserting records works like this:

 		// put all form data into an array
 		$options = array(